misicnenad/cairo-book/src/ch13-01-general-introduction-to-smart-contracts.md

 ## Cairo Programs and Starknet Contracts: What Is the Difference?

-Starknet contracts are a special superset of Cairo programs, so the concepts previously learned in this book are still applicable to write Starknet contracts.
+Starknet contracts are a special superset of Cairo programs, so the concepts previously learned in this book still apply to writing Starknet contracts.
-As you may have already noticed, a Cairo program must always have a `main` function that serves as the entry point for this program:
+As you may have already noticed, a Cairo program must always have a `main` function that serves as the entry point for the program:

 ```rust
 fn main() {}